March 14, 2013

 7 Pieces of Convertible Furniture Perfect for Micro Apartments

-With the growth of micro apartments transforming, space-saving furniture is becoming de rigueur.
+With the growth of micro apartments furniture that can transform is becoming de rigueur

 With the growth of micro apartments in the US and abroad, furniture that can transform is becoming de rigueur.
 Besides, shouldn’t an investment in a quality piece pay off in more ways than one?
 One example of this trend is Phillippine LeMaire’s shape-shifting table.
 It’s a beautiful interpretation of furniture that can adapt to its surroundings and is ideal for small spaces.